 The study treatment will be delivered as a local treatment through each nostril using a pMDI device.
 This device holds the canister that contains the drug product.
 The device has an angled tip to deliver the drug towards the lateral wall of the nasal cavity so that the usual nasal mucociliary clearance pathway can facilitate delivery of the drug to the ET.

-The purpose of this study is to develop a better understanding of the safety, tolerability, and efficacy of intranasal OP0201 as an adjunct treatment to oral antibiotics for acute otitis media (AOM) in infants and children, and to assist in the design of future clinical trials.
-The study will assess whether 20 mg per day intranasal OP0201 (10 mg administered twice daily [BID] for a total of 20 doses [over approximately 10 days]) as an adjunct treatment to 20 doses of oral antibiotics is at least 25 percentage points more effective than placebo in AOM resolution as evidenced by no bulging of the tympanic membrane(s) (TM[s]) at the Day 4 Visit.
+The purpose of this study is to develop a better understanding of the safety, tolerability, and efficacy of intranasal OP0201 as an adjunct treatment to oral antibiotics for acute otitis media (AOM) in infants and children, and to assist in the design of future clinical studies.
+The study will assess whether 20 mg per day intranasal OP0201 (10 mg administered twice daily [BID] for a total of 20 doses [over approximately 10 days]) as an adjunct treatment to 20 doses of oral antibiotics is at least 25 percentage points more effective than placebo in AOM resolution as evidenced by no bulging of the tympanic membrane(s) (TM[s]) at the Day 4 Visit or is at least 25 percentage points more effective than placebo in reducing the likelihood of MEE (OME) assessed at the Day 12 Visit.
 OP0201 has an acceptable safety and tolerability profile when given to healthy adult volunteers and adults with otitis media or ETD.
 To date only 1 child has been exposed via the intranasal route to the active ingredients in OP0201 (Investigator’s Brochure [IB]).
 This study will provide further data on the safety and tolerability of intranasal OP0201 in infants and children.

 Objectives and Endpoints

 | ||The following secondary endpoints will be evaluated at the stated visits: |